uvatoc/uvatoc.github.io/src/content/week3.md

 # Week 3:

-The main goals for Week 3 are:
+The main goals for Week 3 are to:

-- Show how simple models of computing can result in complex behavior
+- Show how simple models of computing can result in complex behavior.
-- Begin building a bridge from theoretical models of computing (like straightline programs and boolean circuits) to practical implementations of computing (like python and integrated circuits)
+- Begin building a bridge from theoretical models of computing (like straightline programs and boolean circuits) to practical implementations of computing (like Python and integrated circuits).
 - Explore the powers and limitations of a model of computing, including being able to understand the details of how to use that model, and why it is defined in the way chosen.

 # Schedule